rightson/p4env/README.md

     ./bootstrap.sh [workspace]

-You will be asked password for sudo and answering questions, then the process will be started.
+Then this script will prompt for sudo password and confirm to get started.

-If `workspace` is not specified, then you will be asked:

-    ./bootstrap.sh

 ### Credits